Contents

 Your mark stays the same

 This is the most likely outcome for a remark as the chance of an error occurring during the marking process is very low.
-Every time a GCSE paper is marked for every exam board, the marking process is thoroughly reviewed and moderated to make sure the marking is correct and fair for all candidates.
+Every time a GCSE paper is marked for every exam board, the marking process is thoroughly reviewed and moderated to make sure the mark scheme was applied correctly and consistently for all candidates.
 As a result, there are rarely any errors in this process.

 Your mark decreases

-This would be an unfortunate outcome but it is very important you keep this in mind if your score sits very close to the grade boundary for the grade below your current grade.
+This would be an unfortunate outcome, but it is very important you keep this in mind if your score sits very close to the grade boundary for the grade below your current grade.
 It would be a huge shame to pay a lot of money only to end up disappointed with the outcome.
-If you think the outcome of the remark is incorrect you can appeal back to the exam board.
-Consult with your school before pursuing this path.
+If you still disagree with the result, your school can help you appeal to the exam board for a further review of the process.

 Frequently Asked Questions